flutter/flutter-intellij/CONTRIBUTING.md

       - plugins/yaml/lib/yaml.jar
 * In the "Java Compiler" preference page, make sure that the "Project bytecode version" is set to `11` or `Same as language level`
 * In the "Kotlin Compiler" preference page, make sure that the "Target JVM Version" is set to `11` or `Same as language level`
-* One-time Dart plugin install - first-time a new IDE is installed and run you will need to install the Dart plugin.
+* One-time Dart plugin install - first-time a new IDE is installed and run you will need to install the Dart plugin
-  Find `Plugins` (in Settings/Preferences) and install the Dart plugin, then restart the IDE
+  - Find `Plugins` (in Settings/Preferences) and install the Dart plugin, then restart the IDE
-* Open flutter-intellij project in IntelliJ (select and open the directory of the flutter-intellij repository).
+* Open the flutter-intellij project in IntelliJ (select and open the directory of the flutter-intellij repository).
-  Note that as of version 60 the project must be opened as a Gradle project.
-Wait for Gradle sync to complete.
-  - Create an external tool named Provision.
-See the section below named `Provision Tool`
+  - If you see a popup with "Gradle build scripts found", please "Skip" or ignore it since the project cannot be imported as a gradle project
   - Build the project using `Build` | `Build Project`
 * Run the tests from the command line:
   - `cd path/to/flutter-intellij`
   - `bin/plugin test`
-* Try running the plugin; there is an existing launch config for "Flutter IntelliJ".
+* Try running the plugin; there is an existing launch config for "Flutter Plugin".
 This should open the "runtime workbench", a new instance of IntelliJ with the plugin installed.
 * If the Flutter Plugin doesn't load (Dart code or files are unknown) see above "One-time Dart plugin install"
+  - Install the Dart plugin, exit, and launch again
 * Verify installation of the Flutter plugin:
-  - Select `Flutter Plugin` in the Run Configuration drop-down list.
+  - Select `Flutter Plugin` in the Run Configuration drop-down list
-  - Click Debug button (to the right of that drop-down).
+  - Click Debug button (to the right of that drop-down)
-  - In the new IntelliJ process that spawns, open the `path/to/flutter/examples/hello_world` project.
+  - In the new IntelliJ process that spawns, open the `path/to/flutter/examples/hello_world` project
-  - Choose Edit Configuration in the Run Configuration drop-down list.
+  - Choose `Edit Configurations...` in the Run Configuration drop-down list
-  - Expand Defaults and verify that Flutter is present.
+  - Expand `Edit configuration templates...` and verify that Flutter is present
-  - Click [+] and verify that Flutter is present.
+  - Click [+] and verify that Flutter is present
-* Note that as of version 60 the old `src` and `testSrc` trees in the root directory are no longer usable.
-  Edit code using the files in the `flutter-idea` and `flutter-studio` modules instead.
-  This change had to be made to allow debugging of tests in the IDE.

 ## Provision Tool

+This is not currently required.
+However, for debugging unit tests it may be handy; please ignore for now.

 The Gradle build script currently assumes that some dependencies are present in the `artifacts` directory.
 This project uses an External Tool in IntelliJ to ensure the dependencies are present.
 It appears that